open-WFS/.github/README.md

 ### 3. Configure the AVB streams

 Each AVB stream carries 8 channels of audio, and must be routed to the respective OpenWFS module.
-As each module plays 32 channels, this means that four streams is routed to each module.
+As each module plays 32 channels, this means that four streams will be routed to each module.
+Streams are numbered consecutively.

 #### Using native macOS AVB config